tidepool-org/datica-policies-jamdocs/docs/policies.md

     * Workforce members are required to immediately report violations of this policy to the Chief Security Officer.
     * Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.

-Datica will review subcontractors compliance certifications annually to ensure that mandatory security requirements are enforced.
+Tidepool will review subcontractors compliance certifications annually to ensure that mandatory security requirements are enforced.

 ## Policy Management Policy